dprint/dprint/docs/editor-extension-development.md

   - u32 (4 bytes) - 0 for no change (END, no more messages), 1 for change, 2 for error
   - u32 (4 bytes) - Formatted file text or error message size
   - X bytes - Formatted file text or error message

+## General

+- Everything is big endian and utf-8
+- Communication is always done with a buffer size of 1024.
+So if sending data (X bytes) above 1024 bytes then the following protocol happens:
+  1. Write 1024 bytes.
+  2. Wait for 4 byte ready response from CLI
+  3. If there are still more than 1024 bytes to write, write 1024 bytes and go back to step 2.
+If not, write the remaining bytes and exit the loop.

+If using Rust, there is a `StdInOutReaderWriter` in dprint-core that helps with this.